george-hawkins/pololu-romi-jetbot/README.md

 The Molex antennas are available from [Mouser](https://www.mouser.ch/ProductDetail/Molex/204281-1100?qs=%2Fha2pyFaduhMSNqNrOS4QfqJJ7QBOpAfUPiCEJKyFlTDCjhth2S02Q%3D%3D) and [Digikey](https://www.digikey.ch/product-detail/en/molex/2042811100/WM17372-ND/8020427).

-64GB microUSD class 10 U3 (look for the 3 in a U symbol) - [digitec](https://www.digitec.ch/de/s1/product/samsung-evo-microsd-uhs-i-64gb-class-10-speicherkarte-6304644), [Mouser](https://www.mouser.ch/ProductDetail/Panasonic/RP-SMTT64DA1?qs=sGAEpiMZZMtyMAXUUxCBE3PXQ52q2ovEGvSv64covK5zbzeLXOr0eA%3D%3D).
+64GB microSD class 10 U3 (look for the 3 in a U symbol) - [digitec](https://www.digitec.ch/de/s1/product/samsung-evo-microsd-uhs-i-64gb-class-10-speicherkarte-6304644)

 Note: UHS is a little confusing, there's the bus type - UHS-I, UHS-II or UHS-III and a speed class - U1 or U3 - the two cards linked to above (and the card on Amazon in the original BOM are all UHS-I U3 cards).